Gr0innft/ws/content/collections/pages/cloud.md

     id: mixyd8rs
     background_image: images/bg/enquirybg.jpg
     subtitle: "Let's Grow Together"
-    heading: 'Partner with Voyager, build on a Cloud You Can Trust.'
+    heading: 'Partner with Voyager, Build on a Cloud You Can Trust.'
     description: 'Join a wholesale partner built for performance and reliability.
 Voyager’s high-availability cloud platform, expert engineers, and flexible infrastructure make it easy to deploy scalable, secure hosting solutions your customers can trust.'
     type: enquiry_cta_form
     enabled: true